Davis-Technical-College/CanvasAssistantBlazorWASM/README.md

 # Token Testing Blazor

 This application is designed to work as a help-mate to the Instructure Canvas Web Applicaton.
 It does require authentication through Canvas and Microsoft (Azure.)
-The functionality is currently extremely limited but eventually should include a number of helpful features to aid Canvas users at Davis Tech.
+The functionality is currently extremely limited but eventually should include a number of helpful features to aid Canvas instructors at Davis Tech.

 ## Design Notes